Involutions and higher order automorphisms of Higgs bundle moduli spaces

-A {\bf $(G^\theta,\pm)$-Higgs bundle} over $X$ is a pair $(E,\varphi)$ where $E$ is a principal $G^\theta$-bundle over $X$ and $\varphi$ is a section of $E(\lieg^\pm)\otimes K$, where $E(\lieg^\pm)$ is the bundle associated to $E$ via the representation $\iota^\pm:G_\theta \to \GL(\lieg^\pm)$ defined in Proposition \ref{representations}, and, as above, $K$ is the canonical bundle on $X$.
-It is clear that a $(G^\theta,+)$-Higgs bundle is simply a $G^\theta$-Higgs bundle as defined in Section \ref{g-higgs}.
-Let $\tau$ be a fixed compact conjugation of $G$ defining a maximal compact subgroup $U:=G^\tau$, such that $\tau\theta=\theta\tau$.
-Let $\sigma:=\theta\tau$.
-Notice that, as explained in Section \ref{hermitian-groups}, $G^\theta$ is semisimple unless $G^\sigma$ has factors of Hermitian type, in which case it is generally a reductive group.
-The notions of (semi)stability and polystability for $(G^\theta,+)$-Higgs bundles are hence given in Definition \ref{def:semipoly} (see (2) in Remark \ref{rm:(semi)stability of bundles} for the case in which $G^\theta$ is reductive).
-The case of $(G^\theta,-)$-Higgs bundles requires a new definition.
-For convenience, however, we will give a definition that accommodates both cases simultaneously.
+It is clear that a $(G^\theta,\zeta_0)$-Higgs bundle, and hence a $(G^\theta,+)$-Higgs bundle when $\theta$ is of order 2, is simply a $G^\theta$-Higgs bundle as defined in Section \ref{g-higgs}.
+The notions of (semi)stability and polystability for these objects are hence given in Definition \ref{def:semipoly} (see (2) in Remark \ref{rm:(semi)stability of bundles} for the case in which $G^\theta$ is reductive).
+The cases of $(G^\theta,\zeta_k)$-Higgs bundles for $k>0$, in particular $(G^\theta,-)$-Higgs bundle when $\theta$ is of order 2, requires a new definition.
+In what follows we will give a definition that accommodates all the cases simultaneously.